 Does this mean I should change what pronoun I use for you?

-Are you going to change your official answer to F?
+Are you going to legally transition to F?

 That'd be nice, but that's a lot of work.
-The states that even have a legislated policy to change that marker on drivers-licenses all require at least one note from a physician declaring this that and the other thing, and several require proof of surgery (not happening here).
+The states that even have a legislated policy to change that marker on drivers-licenses all require at least one note from a physician declaring this that and the other thing (evidence of physical transition of some kind), and several require proof of surgery (evidence of physical transition of a specific kind, not happening here).
 Birth-certificates are another matter, and things are usually more complicated.

 The physician/surgeon requirement can be gamed, or so I've heard.
 Get two sympathetic surgeons to look you over, say "good enough" and sign the papers without actually rearranging bits.
 The state that issued my birth-certificate requires more than just attestation over the 'appropriate surgery', it defines the surgery so... may have to wait until that state joins the 21st century before trying that.
 It may be another decade, I'm not in a hurry.

 Also, it's not like anyone other than the TSA and emergency medical professionals really look at that marker.
-Getting an F means I get to have a pregnancy test before emergency medical treatment, and the nice TSA staffer won't look at me odd if my presentation doesn't match the marker.
+Getting an F means I get to have a pregnancy test before emergency medical treatment, and the nice TSA staffer checking my bording-pass won't look at me with official non-expression if my presentation doesn't match the marker.

 Are you changing your name?